atomtigerzoo/Wordpress-Starter-Theme/Readme.md

 ## Installation

 - Clone (or download) this repository
+- Edit `gulpfile.js` to match your development url and name
+- Edit `bower.json` and `package.json` (project name, your details, etc)
-- Run `npm install` to download and install all packages
+- Run `npm install` to download and install all packages (In some cases you will need to run `npm update` and `node rebuild node-sass` first)
 - If everything went fine see *Gulp tasks* for development/build
-- Edit `gulpfile.js` to your needs
 - Develop your theme, install more npm or bower packages
 - Be happy and contribute if you like

 ## Gulp tasks

-There a three gulp tasks you can run:
+There are three gulp tasks you can run:

 - `gulp`
-This will start browsersync, compiles your SASS and transpiles your Javascript and will then watch for changes in the /src directory and reload browsersync.
+This will start browsersync, compiles your SASS, transpiles your JavaScript and will then watch for changes in the /src directory and reload browsersync.

 - `gulp clean`